iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### Colorizing Clip Regions

-[Viewport]($frontend) now contains the following properties which control the color of pixels outside or inside a clip region.
+[Viewport]($frontend) now contains the following properties that control the color of pixels outside or inside a clip region.
 If either of these are defined, the corresponding pixels will be shown using the specified color; otherwise, no color override occurs and clipping proceeds normally for that area of the clip region.
 By default, these are both undefined.

 - `outsideClipColor` - Either a [ColorDef]($common) or undefined.
 This setting controls the color override for pixels outside a clip region.
 - `insideClipColor` - Either a [ColorDef]($common) or undefined.
 This setting controls the color override for pixels inside a clip region.